 This is part of and the most popular portion of the 13 Brauereienweg.
-Set in an area affectionately referred to as the Franconian Tuscany, the trail cuts through some of the most gently pretty landscape in the area.
-It also passes through six breweries.
-Unfortunately, one of the original seven breweries has stopped brewing.
+Set in a region affectionately referred to as the Franconian Tuscany, the trail cuts through some of the most gently pretty landscape in the area.
+It also passes by five breweries.
+Unfortunately, two of the original seven breweries have stopped brewing.
 In the summer months, there are two bierkellers on the route so there are more than enough great places to stop for a beer.
 That the beer is amongst the best in Franconia is yet another reason to put this high on your list.

 Staring Point: Tiefenellern is the classic but you can stay on the bus and shorten the walk if that sounds too long.
 That would be silly if Brauerei Hönig is open as it’s one of the more traditional brewpubs on the trail, serves up inexpensive tasty snacks and some of the finest beers including their Lagerbier and Pils, both from gravity dispense.

 Brauerei Hönig is the key attraction to Tiefenellern

 Stage 1: Tiefenellern to Lohndorf (approximately 2 km).
 You could bike along the main road but backing out of town will bring you by a small farm and into a nice rural stretch.
 You’ll also be rewarded with nice views of the Lohntal Valley and Lohndorf before you drop down into the village.
 Reh is a small brewery with a stand-up tasting room.
 Hölzlein is more a traditional pub with great food and an excellent Vollbier.

 rural scenery from the trail and Hölzlein’s Biergarten